vanUbor/Wiremock/README.md

 # TL;DR
-_SSWMUI_ (Super Simple WireMock User Interface) is an ASP.NET Razor Page making user of WireMock.NET (https://github.com/WireMock-Net/WireMock.Net), providing the possiblity to create, start, stop and configure web api proxy instances.
+_SSWMUI_ (Super Simple WireMock User Interface) is an ASP.NET Razor Page making use of WireMock.NET (https://github.com/WireMock-Net/WireMock.Net), providing the possiblity to create, start, stop and configure web api proxy instances.
 In its current state it is super limited in its functionality but will grow continuously.

 # How does it work
-TBD
+coming soon

 # Code quality

 ## SonarCloud:
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=vanUbor_Wiremock&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=vanUbor_Wiremock)